Clarifying a societal problem, its causes and potential impacts

 - What factors are contributing to inaction in global warming and climate change and how do they interact with each other?

-Methodological approaches to address question C1
+Study designs to address question B1

 - Review to identify existing frameworks (conceptual analysis)